sequenceiq/slider/src/site/markdown/rolehistory.md

 requests for that node, should be added to to the front of the list for that role.

-If the AM cannot find an entry in the list when looking for a node to request data from, it should assume that the Role History does not know of any nodes in the cluster that have hosted instances of that role and which are not in use.
+If the list is empty during a container request operation, it means that the Role History does not know of any nodes in the cluster that have hosted instances of that role and which are not in use.
 There are then two possible strategies to select a role

-1. Ask for an instance anywhere in the cluster (Hoya 0.5 policy)
+1. Ask for an instance anywhere in the cluster (policy in Hoya 0.5)
 1. Search the node map to identify other nodes which are (now) known about, but which are not hosting instances of a specific role -this can be used as the target for the next resource request.